Best Investing Strategy: Where Psychology Meets Rationality

 Overconfidence bias leads investors to overestimate their knowledge or predictive abilities.
 They may take excessive risks or fail to diversify adequately, believing they can outperform the market.
 Confirmation bias causes individuals to favour information confirming their beliefs while disregarding contradictory evidence, potentially leading to poor investment choices.

 By exposing these unconscious biases, investors can develop strategies to counteract them.
-This includes setting predefined investment criteria, employing checklists, and seeking diverse perspectives to challenge one’s assumptions.
+These strategies include setting predefined investment criteria, employing checklists, and seeking diverse perspectives to challenge one’s assumptions.

 Strategic Insights from Sun Tzu and Benjamin Graham